scripting/feedBase/changenotes.md

 ALTER TABLE subscriptions CHANGE username username VARCHAR(32) CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

-3. Installed the new version of feedBase that now uses the xxx package to read feeds.
+3. Installed the new version of feedBase that now uses the <a href="https://www.npmjs.com/package/davefeedread">davefeedread</a> package to read feeds.
 It respects the charset value in the content-type header.

+4. Got my backup/restore act together so if any of these changed did harm to the database we'd have a chance of restoring things.

 ### 0.5.8 -- 3/10/18 by DW